zigbeer/documents/tutorial/tutorial.md

-# How to use zigbee-shepherd
+# Tutorial

-Let's control your ZigBee device and do something fun with [zigbee-shepherd](https://github.com/zigbeer/zigbee-shepherd#readme).
+This tutorial will show you how to build a ZigBee IoT network with [`zigbee-shepherd`](https://github.com/zigbeer/zigbee-shepherd#readme).
+Let's control your ZigBee devices and do something fun!

+## Section A: How to use zigbee-shepherd

 ### 1. Prepare your hardware

 * Use CC2530 or CC2531 as the Coordinator.

     * **SmartRF05EB + CC2530EM**
 ![CC2530 DK](https://cloud.githubusercontent.com/assets/14177449/19920549/5fb77b48-a114-11e6-8c89-412de0cf9d61.png)